 Note: I used a screen shot to get a printable copy from this cartouche maker website.
 Or you could just free hand a traceable alphabet.
 You can have one name cartouche ready for each girl making a pendant to make things easier.
 My daughter embellished the edges of the cartouche with curly cues and dots which was fun and cute.
-You can also get the plastic from the containers used for bakery cookies and brownies.
 The rings and tools to attach the pendants to a chain or rope are in the beading section of any craft store.

 Update: #6 plastic is hard to find.
 You can order shrinky dink refills and use the melting instructions supplied or try the dollar store jiffy foil baking pans, for each pan you will get a 7"x11" sheet allowing you to make four 3.5"x5.5" sheets.
 This isn't a perfect solution, because the plastic melts differently than shrinky dink film.
 After a lot of experimentation we found that 300 degrees for about 5+ minutes got the pendants past the horribly wrinkly, curled state and back to flat, however they stuck to the pan a bit and a thin metal spatula was needed to peel them off the cookie sheet.
 At hotter temperatures they melted too quickly and curled too much.
 I would definitely practice this before the girls do it.